Science, technology, engineering, and mathematics: Education

 By cultivating an interest in the natural and social sciences in preschool or immediately following school entry, the chances of STEM success in high school can be greatly improved.

-STEM supports broadening the study of engineering within each of the other subjects, and beginning engineering at younger grades, even elementary school.
+STEM supports broadening the study of engineering within each of the other subjects and beginning engineering at younger grades, even elementary school.
 It also brings STEM education to all students rather than only the gifted programs.
 In his 2012 budget, President Barack Obama renamed and broadened the "Mathematics and Science Partnership (MSP)" to award block grants to states for improving teacher education in those subjects.

-In the 2015 run of the international assessment test the Program for International Student Assessment (PISA), American students came out 35th in mathematics, 24th in reading and 25th in science, out of 109 countries.
+In the 2015 run of the international assessment test the Program for International Student Assessment (PISA), American students came out 35th in mathematics, 24th in reading, and 25th in science, out of 109 countries.
 The United States also ranked 29th in the percentage of 24-year-olds with science or mathematics degrees.

-STEM education often uses new technologies such as RepRap 3D printers to encourage interest in STEM fields.
+STEM education often uses new technologies such as 3D printers to encourage interest in STEM fields.
+STEM education can also leverage the combination of new technologies, such as photovoltaics and environmental sensors, with old technologies such as composting systems and irrigation within land lab environments.

 In 2006 the United States National Academies expressed their concern about the declining state of STEM education in the United States.
 Its Committee on Science, Engineering, and Public Policy developed a list of 10 actions.
 Their top three recommendations were to: